-Woodford Webb is president of The Webb Companies, where he oversees the legal and financial management of a large portfolio of residential and commercial investment properties.
-A licensed attorney, he is also associated in an of counsel capacity with the law firm Webb, Hoskins, Brown & Thompson in Lexington.
+Woodford Webb is President of The Webb Companies, where he oversees the legal and financial management of a large portfolio of residential and commercial investment properties.
+A licensed attorney, he is also associated in an Of Counsel capacity with the law firm of Webb, Hoskins, Brown & Thompson in Lexington.

 He has chaired several businesses and charitable boards, including Commerce Lexington, Hospice of the Bluegrass, and the Downtown Lexington Corporation.
-He currently serves on the board of directors of The Webb Companies, The Lexington School, Downtown Lexington Corporation, and Evergreen Rehabilitation.
+He currently serves on the board of directors of The Webb Companies, The Lexington School, Downtown Lexington Corporation, Evergreen Rehabilitation and Junior Achievement of The Bluegrass.
 He is an advisory director of the Triangle Foundation, and a former director of First Security Bank of Lexington, Kentucky Lottery Corporation, Lexington History Museum, Bluegrass Miracle League, Bluegrass Community Foundation, and Lexington Humane Society.

-Woodford holds a bachelor’s of science degree in commerce from Washington & Lee University, an MBA from the University of Kentucky, and a Juris doctorate from the Northern Kentucky University Salmon P. Chase College of Law.
+Woodford holds a Bachelor’s of Science degree in Commerce from Washington & Lee University, an MBA from the University of Kentucky, and a Juris Doctorate from the Northern Kentucky Salmon P. Chase College of Law.
 He also attained the designation of Certified Property Manager from the Institute of Real Estate Management.

 Woodford lives in Lexington with his wife and two children.